CNA Practice Test

 The agency hiring process is faster than direct-hire facility employment โ€” most CNAs go from application to first shift in 5-14 days if their credentials are current.
 Here is the standard timeline from first contact to your first paycheck.

 Preparation makes the difference between a 5-day and a 14-day onboarding.
-Keep your CNA license current and verified and review your clinical skills checklist before the assessment.
+Keep your cna license and review your clinical skills checklist before the assessment.
 For travel positions, confirm your destination state's requirements using our license reciprocity guide.

 CNA Agency Job Application Checklist